rpionke/hotday2019_contperf_openshift/README.md

 $ oc get route front-end -n production
 ```

-1. Deploy the Dynattrace OneAgent Operator, as described in https://github.com/Dynatrace/dynatrace-oneagent-operator

 ## Setup Tagging of Services and Naming of Process Groups in Dynatrace

 This allows you to query service-level metrics (e.g.: Response Time, Failure Rate, or Throughput) automatically based on meta-data that you have passed during a deployment, e.g.: *Service Type* (frontend, backend), *Deployment Stage* (dev, staging, production).
 Besides, this lab creates tagging rules based on Kubernetes namespace and Pod name.